JakobHviidBDDST/BigDataCourseExercises/lectures/04/README.md

 # Lecture 04 - Spark

-This week's exercises will use the case-based structure described in the general overview from Lecture 01's exercise.
+This week's exercises will follow the case-based structure explained in the overview from Lecture 01's exercise.
 To summarize the process:

-- You will be presented with a case that needs solving.
+- You will receive a case that needs solving.
-- You must design the architecture you believe can solve this problem (use your preferred drawing tool, e.g., draw.io, Excalidraw, etc.).
+- You should design the architecture that you believe can solve this problem (use your preferred drawing tool, such as draw.io, Excalidraw, etc.).
-  - Ideally, using the technologies covered in the course so far.
+  - Ideally, use the technologies covered in the course so far.
-  - You will receive feedback on your proposed architecture from the instructors.
+  - You will get feedback on your proposed architecture from the instructors.
-- Once the architecture has been drawn, try to assemble it using the selected technologies and blueprints.
+- Once you've drawn the architecture, try to assemble it using the chosen technologies and blueprints.

 The process can be visualized as follows: